 Needham: I would say Ash is the beauty behind the company and I’m the brains—just kidding!
 Ash is really the art director and the main one.
 She only works one day a week part-time, and I work full-time at a high school, so she has a lot more time for Ash + Chess right now than I do.
 That will change soon though.
 We both plan on working full-time by next fall.
 Ash can churn out five cards in the time that I can design one, so she designs more than I do.

-Molesso: When Chess isn’t worrying about her 9-to-5 job as a special-education high school teacher, she’s coming up with the best concepts for more of our text-based greeting cards.
-“Pretty Much My Fave” is one of our top sellers and one of the first cards she designed.
-She is extremely smart, so she brings a lot of “word stuff” to the table, while I am the most visual and creative one.
+Molesso: When Chess isn’t worrying about his 9-to-5 job as a special-education high school teacher, he’s coming up with the best concepts for more of our text-based greeting cards.
+“Pretty Much My Fave” is one of our top sellers and one of the first cards he designed.
+He is extremely smart, so she brings a lot of “word stuff” to the table, while I am the most visual and creative one.
 Also, Chess is really good at being professional and dealing with customer service.
-She’s a really fast worker and can create invoices way faster than I am.
-She’s good at business, and I’m just here for the rainbows.
+He’s a really fast worker and can create invoices way faster than I am.
+He’s good at business, and I’m just here for the rainbows.

 Needham: I’ll let Ash describe our brand aesthetic because she really loves comparisons.
 Ash’s designs are unique, but I don’t know exactly how to describe it.
 They don’t look like anybody else’s to me.
 Ash dresses like she works at Ash + Chess.
 She does.